 Response: We recommend using the FAIR (Factor Analysis of Information Risk) methodology to convey and measure cyber risk.
-This method allows an organization to identify and quantify information risk, aligned with an organization’s risk appetite and risk tolerance.
-This quantification of cyber risk creates a shared understanding of potential impacts to the organization and supports alignment in risk mitigation/reduction initiatives.
+This method allows an organisation to identify and quantify information risk, aligned with an organisation’s risk appetite and risk tolerance.
+This quantification of cyber risk creates a shared understanding of potential impacts to the organisation and supports alignment in risk mitigation/reduction initiatives.

 What data protection solutions should we consider due to the rollout of quantum computing breaking every current encryption method?

 Response: The National Institute of Standards and Technology (NIST) is expected to publish new post-quantum cryptographic (PQC) standards in 2024, and the White House has already released a memorandum (see www.whitehouse.gov/briefing-room/statements-releases/2022/05/04/national-security-memorandum-on-promoting-united-states-leadership-in-quantum-computing-while-mitigating-risks-to-vulnerable-cryptographic-systems/) articulating how federal agencies will need to respond.
 We expect regulators to follow suit with respect to the private sector.
 The most important first step is to perform a crypto-agility assessment, which includes an inventory of ciphers in use, an examination of the “crown jewels” in the organisation that will need PQC migration early, and an analysis of how third-party hardware and software may affect the future security of the organisation if they do not also provide a path forward to meeting PQC standards.

 Macro labor trends are an ongoing risk.
 Are there moves underway to better educate U.S. students for the jobs that need analytics and engineering expertise?